Iván Balliu: International career

 Of Albanian descent on his father's side, Balliu was eligible to represent Albania, speaking of his interest in an interview on 24 October 2016.
-On 22 August 2017 he received Albanian citizenship, thus becoming eligible to play for the national team.
+On 22 August 2017, he received Albanian citizenship, thus becoming eligible to play for the national team.
 He was called up for the first time shortly after when newly appointed coach Christian Panucci picked him for 2018 FIFA World Cup qualifiers against Liechtenstein and Macedonia on 2 and 5 September, and earned his first cap also during that stage, playing the first half of the 3–0 loss to Spain in Alicante on 6 October.

 Balliu soon faced strong competition for a place in the squad, mostly from established right-back Elseid Hysaj.
 Later on, he had to fight for position with emerging defensive options such as Mario Mitaj.

 Following his transfer to Almería, Balliu began being regularly overlooked by new manager Edoardo Reja despite having two solid seasons in the second tier.
 On 10 June 2022, in a 2022–23 UEFA Nations League B fixture against Israel, he won a penalty after being fouled late in the first half which Armando Broja converted for the opening goal, but the hosts were eventually beaten 2–1 at the Arena Kombëtare.

 Balliu was selected by coach Sylvinho for the UEFA Euro 2024 finals.
 In a group-stage exit, his only appearance of the tournament was a 1–0 defeat against his native Spain in Düsseldorf.

 Personal life

-On 17 June 2017, Balliu married Marta Soler.
+Balliu's father, Salvador, served as mayor of Caldes de Malavella between 2011 and 2025.
+The former married Marta Soler on 17 June 2017.